doda25-team23/operation/ACTIVITY.md

 -------------------------------------------------------------------------------------------------------------------------
 ## Week 3 A2
 ### Radu
+Implemented the general.yaml playbook to prepare all cluster nodes with the required base configuration (SSH access, swap disable, kernel modules, sysctl settings, Kubernetes packages, and fully configured containerd).
+The playbook was tested on node-1 and ran successfully end-to-end using ansible_local via Vagrant.
+This ensures all machines are ready for the controller/worker setup steps.

 ### Ocean
 VM insfrastructure setup, Vagrantfile that provisions 1 control node and 2 worker nodes running Ubuntu 24.04.
 Setup includes NAT and host-only networking, has local ansible provisioners for cross-platform, a shared folder for kubeconfig export, and placeholder Ansible playbooks for Radu to work in.
 Added my SSH key to folder. .